Subscriptions

 Manage your user’s subscription records across channels.

 Users can have multiple subscriptions.
-For example, if a user subscribes to your website, downloads your mobile app on their Android device, then gives you their email address, this will be a total of 3 Subscriptions: Web Push, Mobile (Android), and Email.
-Later, this user gets a new iPhone and downloads your app, then provides you a phone number.
-This user now has 5 Subscriptions: Web Push, Mobile (Android), Email, Mobile (iOS), and SMS.
+For example, if someone subscribes to your website, installs your app on an Android device, and provides their email address, they’ll have three subscriptions: Web Push, Mobile (Android), and Email.
+If they later install your app on a new iPhone and provide a phone number, they'll now have five: Web Push, Mobile (Android), Email, Mobile (iOS), and SMS.

-Subscriptions are identified by unique Subscription IDs.
-Messages can only be sent to the correct Subscription type.
-For example, a push notification cannot be sent to an Email Subscription.
+Each subscription has a unique Subscription ID, and messages can only be sent to matching subscription types.
+For instance, a push notification can't be sent to an Email subscription.

 Subscription limit per user